haileys/bark/README.md

 * Transmits uncompressed 48khz stereo audio over UDP multicast

+* Built-in time synchronisation and latency detection - no high precision NTP required!

+* Adjusts audio playback rate with the Speex resampler to stay in sync

 ### Running the server under Pipewire or Pulse

 Note: if using Pipewire, you must have `pipewire-alsa` installed for this to work.